-- on adapting or re-examining past jurisprudence.
+- Or they adapt or re-examine past jurisprudence.

 By analysing a selection of key rulings from different areas of EU law, the conference will enable you to understand how a number of fundamental decisions rendered by the Court in the course of the preceding months may potentially impact the legal development of the EU.
 Beyond the specific details of each case, the conference will also strive to identify general legal trends as well as potential directions for the future evolution of the Court’s case-law.

 - Legal professionals within the public and private sectors